This article is part of our Real Estate Business Startup Guide—a curated list of articles to help you plan, start, and grow your real estate business!

 News and trends

 Consider Inman News the Mashable of real estate news.
 For daily real estate news, videos, and opinions from professionals, it’s the place you want to be.
-Start with this article on home buying trends that will stick around in 2016.
+Start with this article on home buying trends for 2020 and beyond.

 If you like Reddit’s look and feel, Realty Times might be the place you go to get your news.
 One of the great things about this site is its diversity of content.
 From agent advice to consumer outlook advice, there’s bound to be something you will find useful.